xibz/spec/links.md

 With the goal of interoperability, this allows for compatible standalone generic UIs for any CI/CD system.

-## Design

-This section will propose two designs.
-The first being how individual events can be linked from a CDEvents perspective and define how links will look.
-The second portion will address the goal of scalability.

 ## Connecting Events

-An individual event usually has some relation to some trigger.
+An individual event usually has some connection to some trigger.
 This can be a new commit added to a pull request, a test suite being called in the CI process, or publishing a new artifact for some system to consume.
 While these events mean something themselves, they do not give the proper context of what caused what.
-This section will introduce a new field within the CDEvents context that will allow for giving some relation between CDEvents.
+This section will introduce two new fields, `chain_id` and `links`, within the CDEvents context that will allow for giving some path between CDEvents.

 ```json
 {